Noether-Lefschetz cycles on the moduli space of abelian varieties: The morphisms phi d , pi d and phi d

 Mumford and his collaborators introduce in \cite{AMRT10} various toroidal compactifications of the quotient of a hermitian symmetric domain $\Dc$ (such as the Siegel upper half space) by an arithmetic subgroup $\Gamma$ of its group of automorphisms.
 These compactifications depend on a choice of a $\Gamma$-admissible subdivision $\Sigma$ of a certain cone.
 The resulting proper space is denoted by

-If $\Dc = G/K$, where $K$ is a maximal compact subgroup, complex representations of $G$ give rise to \emph{automorphic bundles} on $[\Dc/\Gamma]$, such as the Hodge bundle.
+If $\Dc = G/K$, where $K$ is a maximal compact subgroup, complex representations of $K$ give rise to \emph{automorphic bundles} on $[\Dc/\Gamma]$, such as the Hodge bundle (which arises as the defining representation of $U(g) \subseteq \Sp(2g, \mathbb R)$ on $\mathbb C^g$).
 These bundles have a canonical extension to any toroidal compactification \cite{M77}.
 We denote the extension of the Hodge bundle by $\mathbb E_g$.

 The morphisms $\pi_\delta$, $\phi_\delta$ and $\varphi_{g, \delta}$ extend to arbitrarily fine toroidal compactifications of the moduli spaces.
 This follows from the results in \cite{Ha89}, so it might be clear to experts, but we explain it in detail.